 Your server can handle more players if it has more RAM.
 So a good estimate is about 300MB of RAM per player.Newer versions of Minecraft such as 1.14+ have become more memory intensive, so you'll need more memory on your server depending on how many people you want to play with.

 How Much Does a Minecraft Server Cost?

-Empower Servers offers Minecraft servers for 1-16 players starting at $5.00 US per month.
+Minecraft Server pricing varies depending on the provider you select.
+Empower Servers offers Minecraft servers for 1-5 players starting at $4.99 US per month.
 The price increases based on the number of active players on the server.
-A server for 70 players is just $15/month.
+A server for 30 players is just $15/month.

 If you're looking to build a PC to host in your house, It's going to depend on the above requirements.
 You can go super cheap or you can get a fully equipped powerhouse for $1,000.
 A good average is around $500 for a solid PC to run the Minecraft server.

 With lower cost options you run the risk of not being able to run all the plugins you need.
 If your group of players grows, you may also not be able to support them all on a cheaper server.

 With so many options, it's best to get guidance from a professional on what you need.
 It's always a good idea to see if there are any current promotions where you can get a deal as well.